zcash/halo2/book/src/design/proving-system/permutation.md

 $\hspace{1em}\left(Z_{P,a}(\omega X) \cdot \!\prod\limits_{i=am}^{(a+1)m-1}\! \left(v_i(X) + \beta \cdot s_i(X) + \gamma\right) - Z_P(X) \cdot \!\prod\limits_{i=am}^{(a+1)m-1}\! \left(v_i(X) + \beta \cdot \delta^i \cdot X + \gamma\right)\right)$
 $\hspace{2em}= 0$

+> For simplicity this is written assuming that the number of columns enabled for
+> equality constraints is a multiple of $m$; if not then the products for the last
+> column set will have fewer than $m$ terms.

 For the first column set we have:

 $$